 In the early 1900s, there were reports of miso being brought, produced, and consumed in the US.
 From there, the consumption of miso spread like wildfire.

 You may be surprised to find out that there are eight different types of miso paste available.
-A few of the most common types of miso are white miso paste, red miso, and yellow miso.
-When looking to purchase this paste at the store, you’re most likely to encounter white miso.
+A few of the most common types of miso are white miso paste, red miso paste, and yellow miso paste.

 Soy sauce is usually the first substitute for miso paste that comes to mind.
 As noted below, soy sauce shares a similar flavor to miso paste.
 Soy sauce has a sweet, salty, umami taste that mirrors the taste of miso.

-You can easily swap this sauce can easily most dishes that typically incorporate miso paste into them.
+You can easily swap this sauce with most dishes that typically incorporate miso paste into them.

 Soy sauce is quite salty – much saltier than miso paste.
 If you use too much, it can overpower a dish and make it unconsumable.